 Our results in this paper provide only partial support for this claim; as one will see in Appendix, the construction of efficient strategies depends on the stochastic process which governs the evolution of players' types.
-However, we show in the companion paper Olszewski and Safronov (2015) that in numerous applications, the same penalty-card strategies approximate efficiency for all Markov chains with transition probability bounded away from 1.
+However, we were able to show in the working paper version of this article that the same penalty-card strategies approximate efficiency in the repeated Spulber's oligopoly game, studied by Athey and Bagwell and others, for all Markov chains with transition probability bounded away from 1.

 In terms of limitations, the discussion of Section 7.1 suggests that penalty-card strategies seem inferior to review strategies in games with a large number of players and small numbers of types and actions.
 In addition, the penalty-card strategies used to prove our general results rely heavily, and in a subtle manner, on public randomization.
-However, public randomization, and even communication is redundant in many specific settings; again, we refer the reader to our companion paper.
+However, public randomization, and even communication is redundant in some more specific settings; for example, we were able to show in the working paper version of this article that it is redundant in the repeated Spulber's duopoly game (we enclose our analysis of this game as an online appendix).